 A mushroom flush is a harvest.
 In mushroom farming, this is referred to as a ‘flush’!
 All of the blocks that we sell will have multiple flushes, if the block is properly cared for.
-Most of the time, the mushrooms will become ready for harvest at the same time.

 How many flushes can I expect from my block?

 With ideal growing conditions, your block could produce 2-3 and maybe even up to 5 flushes!
-Make sure that your block doesn’t dry out or reach extreme temperatures to have the best change of multiple flushes.
+Make sure that your block doesn’t dry out or reach extreme temperatures to have the best chance of multiple flushes.